 These factors are largely thought to be indirect ROI components (and often harder to calculate/crunch numbers for), but, at the end of the day, a wellness program would not be complete without diet, exercise, and improved behavioral initiatives and would fail to deliver an employee with all the tools needed to significantly improve the overall health and mental outlook of their life.

-The long-term ROI on investing in an employee wellness program is tenfold.
+The long-term ROI in an employee wellness program is tenfold.

 It’s vital to remember that success will not happen overnight, but if you invest in a configurable, results-driven employee wellness program that is right for your company’s workforce, goals and needs, and devote time to communicating clearly and regularly about the program, in the long-term you should see: